Epic Games complains about Apple to UK competition watchdog

 The game-maker's complaint accuses Apple of anti-competitive behavior and setting strict rules on app distribution and payments in alleged violation of U.K. rules.

-Apple said it was not not surprised by Epic’s U.K. complaint “as we have seen them use the same playbook around the world.”
+Apple said it wasn't surprised by Epic’s U.K. complaint “as we have seen them use the same playbook around the world.”

-The Competition and Markets Authority confirmed it received the complaint and said it would be considered as part of the investigation it opened last month into whether Apple's practices result in higher prices or less choice for consumers.
+The Competition and Markets Authority confirmed it received the complaint and said it would be considered as part of its investigation opened last month into whether Apple's practices result in higher prices or less choice for consumers.

 The dispute stems from Apple taking a 30% cut from some purchases made through apps, which music streaming service Spotify and other apps have also taken issue with.
 Epic tried to bypass the App Store with a direct payment system, but Apple responded by dropping the Fortnite app from the platform.